Sustainable additive manufacturing: Innovation and a green future

 VII.
 Conclusion

-A. Overview of the Evolution of CNC Machining
+A. Summary of the Evolution of CNC Machining

 CNC machining has transformed automotive manufacturing, improving process efficiency and automotive precision.